-To prepare a case for trial, the litigants may conduct "discovery."
-In discovery, the litigants must provide information to each other about the case, such as the identity of witnesses and copies of any documents related to the case.
+There may be “discovery,” where the litigants must provide information to each other about the case, such as the identity of witnesses and copies of any documents related to the case.
 The purpose of discovery is to prepare for trial by requiring the litigants to assemble their evidence and prepare to call witnesses.
-Each side also may file requests, or "motions," with the court seeking rulings on the discovery of evidence, or on the procedures to be followed at trial.
+Each side also may file requests, or “motions,” with the court seeking rulings on the discovery of evidence, or on the procedures to be followed at trial.

 To avoid the expense and delay of having a trial, judges encourage the litigants to try to reach an agreement resolving their dispute.
-In particular, the courts encourage the use of mediation, arbitration, and other forms of alternative dispute resolution, or "ADR," designed to produce an early resolution of a dispute without the need for trial or other court proceedings.
-As a result, litigants often decide to resolve a civil lawsuit with an agreement known as a "settlement."
+The courts encourage the use of mediation, arbitration, and other forms of alternative dispute resolution, designed to produce a resolution of a dispute without the need for trial or other court proceedings.
+As a result, litigants often agree to a “settlement.”
+Absent a settlement, the court will schedule a trial.
+In a wide variety of civil cases, either side is entitled under the Constitution to request a jury trial.
+If the parties waive their right to a jury, then a judge without a jury will hear the case.

-As the questioning of a witness proceeds, the opposing attorney may object to a question if it invites the witness to say something that is not based on the witness's personal knowledge, is unfairly prejudicial, or is irrelevant to the case.
-The judge rules on the objection, generally by ruling that it is either sustained or overruled.
-If the objection is sustained, the witness is not required to answer the question, and the attorney must move on to his next question.
+The opposing attorney may object if a question it invites the witness to say something that is not based on the witness’s personal knowledge, is unfairly prejudicial, or is irrelevant to the case.
+Generally, the judge either overrules or sustains – allows – the objection.
+If the objection is sustained, the witness does not answer the question, and the attorney must move on to his next question.
 The court reporter records the objections so that a court of appeals can review the arguments later if necessary.

-At the conclusion of the evidence, each side gives a closing argument.
+After evidence is heard, each side gives a closing argument.
 In a jury trial, the judge will explain the law that is relevant to the case and the decisions the jury needs to make.
 The jury generally is asked to determine whether the defendant is responsible for harming the plaintiff in some way, and then to determine the amount of damages that the defendant will be required to pay.
-If the case is being tried before a judge without a jury, known as a "bench" trial, the judge will decide these issues.
-In a civil case the plaintiff must convince the jury by a "preponderance of the evidence" (i.e., that it is more likely than not) that the defendant is responsible for the harm the plaintiff has suffered.
+If the case is tried before a judge without a jury, known as a “bench” trial, the judge will decide these issues or order some kind of relief to the prevailing party.
+In a civil case, the plaintiff must convince the jury by a “preponderance of the evidence” (i.e., that it is more likely than not) that the defendant is responsible for the harm the plaintiff has suffered.